 Among other things, such as hosting hyped crypto, blockchain networks also happen to be:

 - transparent (all participants can trace each other’s actions)

 - secure (it’s incredibly hard to hack, mess with data, or bring down a chain)

 - congruent (all participants’ actions are logged and can’t be reverted)

-Despite all these virtues, blockchains are still as public as it gets — their peer-to-peer nature allows anyone on the internet to join.
+Despite all these virtues, various types of blockchains are still as public as it gets — their peer-to-peer nature allows anyone on the internet to join.

 So why start a private blockchain?

 If you’re in the healthcare business, the answer is crystal clear.
 The concept of medical data on a public peer-to-peer network doesn’t sit well with the industry’s regulations.
 Having a private blockchain immediately removes the burden of screwing up on that, big time.